kubauth/kubauth-doc/docs/40-applications-integration/120-harbor.md

-# Harbor integration
+# Harbor Integration

-## Oidc client creation
+## OIDC Client Creation

-As stated in [Configuration](../30-user-guide/110-configuration.md/#oidc-client-creation), a client application is defined as a Kubernetes Custom Resource.
+As described in [Configuration](../30-user-guide/110-configuration.md/#oidc-client-creation), a client application is defined as a Kubernetes Custom Resource.

-So, a manifest like the following should be created:
+Create a manifest like the following:

 ???+ abstract "client-harbor.yaml"